nguyenhuy0905/WPFSweeper/README.md

 1. If you're not on Windows, set up a virtual machine that runs on Windows (I haven't tried other Windows versions yet, but to be safe, use Windows 10/11).
 If I recall correctly, Visual Studio now only supports Windows (they used to support Mac.
 RIP)
 (But anyways, you're playing with a Windows-only framework after all)
 2. Download and install Visual Studio 2022 (NOT Visual Studio Code).
-Here is a link to installation: [title](https://visualstudio.microsoft.com/downloads/)
+[Here is the installation link](https://visualstudio.microsoft.com/downloads/)
 3. In the installation options, select the following: **.NET desktop development**, then go to **Individual components**, find and select **.NET 7.0 Runtime** (I guess if you have already downloaded the path, then you don't need to do this, but just to be safe if you don't know what's going on (just like me)).